-- 1. The purpose of this Hong Kong Standard on Review Engagements (HKSRE) is to establish standards and provide guidance on the auditor's1 professional responsibilities when an engagement to review financial statements is undertaken and on the form and content of the report that the auditor issues in connection with such a review. - 2.
+- 1. The purpose of this Hong Kong Standard on Review Engagements (HKSRE) is to establish standards and provide guidance on the practitioner's professional responsibilities when a practitioner, who is not the auditor of an entity, undertakes an engagement to review financial statements and on the form and content of the report that the practitioner issues in connection with such a review.
+A practitioner, who is the auditor of the entity, engaged to perform a review of interim financial information performs such a review in accordance with HKSRE 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity". - 2.
 This HKSRE is directed towards the review of financial statements.
-However, it is to be applied to the extent practicable to engagements to review financial or other information.
+However, it is to be applied, adapted as necessary in the circumstances, to the extent practicable to engagements to review other historical financial or other information.
 This HKSRE is to be read in conjunction with the "Preface to Hong Kong Standards on Quality Control, Auditing, Assurance and Related Services".
-Guidance in other HKSREs may be useful to the auditor in applying this HKSRE.
+Guidance in other HKSREs may be useful to the practitioner in applying this HKSRE.